Welcome to TVOnMySide

 Streaming services

-In the beginning, streaming services promised cheap, innovative alternative to your local television provider.
+In the beginning, streaming services promised a cheap, innovative alternative to your local television provider.
 That promise did not last long.
 Streamers ran into the same price gouging by programmers that we have faced for years.
 Now those services are beginning to look a lot more like the traditional cable services they promised to replace…with prices to match.

 TOMS